clearlydefined/docker_dev_env_experiment/README.md

     Forwarding                    http://83f8ddfb177b.ngrok.io -> http://localhost:4000
     Forwarding                    https://83f8ddfb177b.ngrok.io -> http://localhost:4000
    ```
 3. Then you could create a webhook in your forked curate-data repository.
-Use `<ngork forwarding url(prefer https one)>/webhook` as the webhook payload URL.
+Use `<ngrok forwarding url(prefer https one)>/webhook` as the webhook payload URL.
 And put 'secret' as the webhook secret.
-4. You could verify Github webhook events with `ngork` management UI, http://localhost:4040
+4. You could verify Github webhook events with `ngrok` management UI, http://localhost:4040

 ## Debug
 After running `docker-compose up`, you could attach debuggers to the running containers for service and crawler.